Coronavirus: Adult epidermolysis bullosa (EB) service update

 In response to the coronavirus (COVID-19) outbreak, please read our advice and information before attending the service.

 Epidermolysis bullosa (EB) is a rare inherited skin disorder which causes the skin of affected people to be excessively fragile and blister at the slightest knock or rub.
 There are a number of different types of EB with differing severities and variable systemuc problems.
-Although milder types can cause hands and feet to blister, whilst others can affect larger areas of the skin, significant scarring and internal complications.
+Although milder types can cause lilimited blistering on the hands and feet, others can affect larger areas of the skin, result in chronic wounds, significant scarring and internal complications.
 For more information about EB, visit www.debra.org.uk

 We are one of two national centres for the diagnosis and clinical care of adults with EB.
 St Thomas' is a leading centre for translational and clinical research in EB.

 The national EB diagnostic laboratory is based within our department.
 Here we undertake analysis of skin biopsy specimens, genetic testing for EB and prenatal diagnosis of severe forms of EB.